Editor’s note: This column originally ran in The Mountain Mail on Aug. 24, 2018.

 May the church be disciplined in this prayer.
 And may we be disciplined about seeking out opportunities to reconcile, humbly approaching people we have wronged and welcoming those who have wronged us.

-The Rev. Parker Bullard is senior pastor of Poncha Springs Church of Christ.
+Parker Bullard is senior pastor of Poncha Springs Church of Christ.